ciferkey/ciferkey.github.com/_posts/2020-6-13-labeling-web-page-categories-with-mechanical-turk.md

 # Structuring a Mechanical Turk HIT for web page categorization
 In order to use MT you need to structure your problem in the context of [MT's concepts](https://docs.aws.amazon.com/AWSMechTurk/latest/RequesterUI/mechanical-turk-concepts.html).
 At a high level you have:

-Human Intelligence Tasks (HITs) - "a single, self-contained task a Requester creates on Mechanical Turk".
+## Human Intelligence Tasks (HITs)
+> "a single, self-contained task a Requester creates on Mechanical Turk".

 My HIT is to label a single URL as one of the categories.

+## Assignments
-Assignment - "You can assign many Workers to work on the same HIT, which is an effective way to achieve consensus on a subject when many workers provide the same answer."
+> "You can assign many Workers to work on the same HIT, which is an effective way to achieve consensus on a subject when many workers provide the same answer."

 While assigning more workers per HIT can improve the quality of your results it also increases your costs.
 See the cost calculation below for more information.
 I chose to go with three assignees per HIT.

+## Qualification type
-Qualification type - "It is important to note that anyone can register to work in the Mechanical Turk Marketplace.
+> "It is important to note that anyone can register to work in the Mechanical Turk Marketplace.
 To control who can work on your HITs, you can require that Workers have specific qualifications before they can work on your HITs."

 For this first pass I did not add any qualification requirements.
 I may add them in the future depending on the quality of the results.
 For example if I am working with only English web pages I may want to require the workers know English.

 # Creating the project in Mechanical Turk
-The AWS MechanicalTurk documentation points towards a guide for [categorizing web pages](https://blog.mturk.com/tutorial-categorizing-names-with-the-requester-website-eef620ae8aa5) that I used as a base.
+The AWS Mechanical Turk documentation points towards a guide for [categorizing web pages](https://blog.mturk.com/tutorial-categorizing-names-with-the-requester-website-eef620ae8aa5) that I used as a base.

 I set the categories that the worker selects by updating the crowd-classifier tag: